TechnikNews Weekly #061: OnePlus 7 Pro, iPhone 11 and more

 All other articles from the last week

-- OnePlus 7 Pro: Details on the triple camera on the back
+- OnePlus 7 Pro: Details about the triple camera on the back

 - EMUI 9.1: These smartphones and tablets from Huawei and Honor receive the update